ztzhang/SoundSynth/README.md

 The entry code is `online_synth/gen_sound.py`

 If one wish to render the corresponding video as well, you need to install [Blender](https://www.blender.org/) and specify its path in `gen_sound.py`.
-Also ffmepg is need if one needs to combine seperate sound track or rendered images into a single soundtrack / video.
+Also ffmepg is need if one needs to combine seperate sound tracks or rendered images into a single soundtrack / video.

-`gen_sound.py` takes several arguments, one can use -r to skip rendering and -v to skip compining rendered images and sound into a single video.
+`gen_sound.py` takes several arguments, one can use -r to skip rendering and -v to skip compining rendered images and sound tracks into a single video.
 One also needs to specify the scene id, the object id and material id.
 An example usage is

 `gen_sound.py scene-id object1-id material-for-object1-id object2-id material-for-object2-id`